rommel-rodriguez/acme_encounters/README.md

 ## Approach
-It was decided to store the ScheduleEntry objects inside the entry_dic, each in a list exclusive to that day, so that finding overlaps was more efficient, as we no longer have to compare with entries from different days.
+It was decided to store the ScheduleEntry objects inside the entry_dic, each in a list exclusive to that day, so that finding overlaps was more efficient, as we no longer have to compare entries from different days.

 The functionality in the EmployeeEncountersParser.generate_table method could have been included in the EmployeeEncountersParser._parse_input_file method,